Best Places to Live in Belgium

 Takeaways

-Regardless of its size, Belgium offers a rich selection of cities you can choose from to start your new life in.
+Regardless of its size, Belgium offers a rich selection of cities you can choose from to start your new life.
 Their efficient transport system, well-organised healthcare and reasonable cost of living in the country make Belgium a top destination for British expats.
 Also, the fact it’s quite close to the UK makes planning your international relocation to Belgium a great deal easier.

 86.67 % of readers found this article helpful.